And, the Culture Says …

 Thankfully, Ginko is a pretty good patient, so it hasn’t been too rough.

 Once we get the OK, I’ll probably take him out on leash for another week or so to wander around outside.
 What’s that phrase from the movie “Hope Floats”? … and blow the stink off him?

 We’ve required Ginko to wear his Bite-Not collar so that he doesn’t lick the knee when he is sleeping in his crate or when we cannot watch him.
 But, I try to give him as much freedom as I can.

-If, however, hear the slurp-thump, slurp-thump of his lips, then it goes back on.
+If, however, hear him fussing at the incision, then it goes back on.

-At first, we kind of let him lick his front legs, where they shaved him for IVs … in exchange for him NOT licking the knee, but he got a little over zealous and licked one spot raw.
+At first, we kind of let him fuss his front legs, where they shaved him for IVs … in exchange for him NOT bothering the knee, but he got a little over zealous and created one spot raw.
 Stinker!

-So, we’ve gone with the Sock Routine.
+So, we’ve gone with taping part of an old sock to his leg.
 It’s not fool proof.
 He is quite good at getting the sock off, but it’s better than nothing.

 I’ve mentioned before that Ginko suffers moments of extreme pain, where he jumps, screams, and trots a few steps.

 Alas, he continues to do that a few times a day.
 It’s nowhere near the frequency that he had before the surgery, but it still happens despite the two different pain meds we’re using on him post-op.

 We hope it continues to diminish as he heals.
 Stay tuned.